saferpay/sndbx/texts/creditcards.md

 ### Chase Paymentech

 Chase Paymentech is a US credit card processor with office in Dallas, Texas.
-SIX Payment Services offers the pssibility to process credit cards over this processor, directly in the US.
+SIX Payment Services offers the possibility to process credit cards over this processor, directly in the US.

-However please take note to the following restrictions and characteristics.
+Please take note to the following restrictions and characteristics.

-+ **OrderId:** Due to technical restrictions, the **OrderId** will not be forwarded to Chase to be shown on your reconciliation-files from chase.
++ **OrderId:** Due to technical restrictions, the **OrderId** will not be forwarded to Chase to be shown on your reconciliation files from chase.
 Saferpay will instead fill it with a unique, increasing, numeric value, to meet Chase Paymentechs requirements.
-Therefore a later identification through the **OrderId** will not be possible!
+Therefore, a later identification through the **OrderId** will not be possible.